---

 layers: ${self:custom.layers}

-Currently, there's no way of using the latest layer plugin since the lambda:ListLayerVersions on resource: arn:aws:lambda:eu-west-1:943013980633:layer:SentryNodeServerlessSDK hasn't been given the necessary permissions.
+Currently, there's no way of using the [latest layer plugin](https://www.npmjs.com/package/serverless-latest-layer-version) since the `lambda:ListLayerVersions on resource: arn:aws:lambda:eu-west-1:943013980633:layer:SentryNodeServerlessSDK` hasn't been given the necessary permissions.

 If you use Node functions in [SST](https://serverless-stack.com) and you want to use this integration, you'll need to:

-1. Import the Lambda layer using the LayerVersion construct and set it by calling addDefaultFunctionLayers.
+1. Import the [Lambda layer](https://docs.sentry.io/platforms/javascript/guides/aws-lambda/install/layer.md) using the [`LayerVersion`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.LayerVersion.html) construct and set it by calling [`addDefaultFunctionLayers`](https://docs.serverless-stack.com/constructs/Stack#adddefaultfunctionlayers).

-2. Then set the NODE_OPTIONS, SENTRY_DSN, and SENTRY_TRACES_SAMPLE_RATE environment variables with the addDefaultFunctionEnv method.
+2. Then set the `NODE_OPTIONS`, `SENTRY_DSN`, and `SENTRY_TRACES_SAMPLE_RATE` environment variables with the [`addDefaultFunctionEnv`](https://docs.serverless-stack.com/constructs/Stack#adddefaultfunctionenv) method.

 Read [how this integration works](https://docs.sentry.io/organization/integrations/cloud-monitoring/aws-lambda/how-it-works.md) and [the SST docs](https://docs.serverless-stack.com/monitoring-your-app-in-prod#sentry) for more information.